Dr Utku Yolsal

 Her PhD research focused on the synthesis of novel homo- and hetero-metallic complexes for the ring-opening polymerisation of cyclic esters as part of the EPSRC CRITICAT Centre for Doctoral Training.
 In her spare time away from chemistry, Weronika likes to test out new recipes in the kitchen, explore new places and keep active by swimming and going to the gym.

-Anand Jay Gaston
+Anand Jay Gaston - now with Shellworks

 Jay completed his MSci in Natural Sciences in 2017 from the University of Nottingham, which included a year studying abroad at the University of Maryland in USA.
 Following a Master’s project in chemical biology he began his PhD in the Garden group in September 2017.
 Co-supervised by Mike Shaver, Jay’s research involved using multifunctional salen ligands as catalysts for the polymerisation of carbon dioxide, lactones and more!

 Outside of the lab Jay enjoys going to the gym, visiting the cinema and exploring the pubs and bars around Edinburgh.

 Annie joined the Garden group as an MRes student after graduating with a BSc in Chemistry from Kingston University London.
 Her project involved research into the preparation of new polymer materials through ring-opening copolymerisation, facilitated by bimetallic catalysts.

 In her spare time Annie enjoys walking round the city and going to gigs with her house mates.

 Eva joined the Garden group to complete her final year MChem project focusing on the formation of block copolymers.
 In her spare time, Eva enjoys going to the gym, doing some yoga, baking and painting.